Responding to today's Court of Appeal judgement in the case of Dr Hadiza Bawa-Garba Dr Caroline Fryar, MDU head of advisory services, said:

 'The same citizen recognises that to err is human and that public confidence places a greater value on remediation and redemption than on retribution.'

 'We hope this is recognised and real changes come about as a result of the Williams and the GMC-commissioned independent reviews into gross negligence manslaughter to which the MDU contributed.
 In future, investigations following a patient death should centre on the opportunity to learn lessons rather than apportioning blame on individual doctors.'

-This guidance was correct at publication 13/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 13/08/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.